 In early 2013 when PT proposed new Title VI policies (Appendix I) in compliance with the new 2012 circular, two public meetings were held - one at a Latino community center and another at an elementary school - to share the proposed policies and gather input.
 Both of these locations represented areas along existing Pierce Transit routes with minority and low-income populations.
 Additionally, staff met with numerous groups including the Eastside Neighborhood Advisory Council of Tacoma, Tacoma Ministerial Alliance, Centro Latino, Aging and Disability Resource Center Community Forum, and Tacoma Area Coalition of Individuals with Disabilities (TACID) to share information about the proposed policies and public hearing.
 Staff also requested that these groups notify their constituents of the draft policy.
 Each jurisdiction in the PTBA was sent an email with information on the public hearing and comment period.
-Rider alerts were distributed through the system and on buses to notify passengers of the public hearing and comment the policies and the comment period.
+Rider alerts were distributed through the system and on buses to notify passengers of the public hearing and comment period.
+Social media including Facebook and PT NewsFlash was utilized to communicate information about the policies and the comment period.
 The Community Transportation Advisory Group (CTAG) reviewed the proposed polices prior to the Board of Commissioners' review and approval in February 2013.
 Board resolution showing Board approval of the policies is included in Appendix K.